srikrishnan-lab/CHANCE_C.jl/README.md

 ## Repository Structure

-* `data/` contains all raw data inputs.
-Folder currently empty for this model version.
+* `data/` contains all model input files neceesary to initialize the model.
+Folder currently holds data specific to Baltimore by default, but new files for a different city may be added as long as they follow a similar data structure.
+Alternatively, these dataframes may be read as inputs during model initialization (see Model Initialization for more).
 * `src/` stores the required julia files necessary to run the model.
 This includes `agents_struct.jl` which defines the agent types, `model_intitialization.jl` that defines the ABM initialization function, and the folders  `agent_functions/` and `model_functions/` which hold functions to evolve agents and the model over time. `CHANCE_C.jl` holds the module that exports theses relevant functions.
-* `test/` contains scripts for example model runs and unit test cases for the model evolution. `abm_baltimore_example.jl` provides example code to initialize and evolve one model instance, as well as visualize model results. `figure_recreation.jl` provides code to recreate the sensitivity analysis conducted on structural model parameters from [Yoon et al., 2023](https://doi.org/10.1016/j.compenvurbsys.2023.101979).
+* `test/` contains scripts for example model runs and unit test cases for the model evolution. `abm_baltimore_example.jl` provides example code to initialize and evolve one model instance, as well as visualize model results `figure_recreation.jl`.

 ## Installation

 ### Software Requirements

 You need to install [Julia 1.7.0](https://julialang.org/) or newer to run this model.
-Download Julia from https://julialang.org/downloads/
+Download Julia [here](https://julialang.org/downloads/).

 ### Installing CHANCE_C

-To install CHANCE_C.jl, access the Pkg REPL  and execute the following command:
+To install this version of CHANCE_C, access the Pkg REPL and execute the following command:

 ```julia-repl
 pkg> add https://github.com/srikrishnan-lab/CHANCE_C.jl